kenopen/Wizarding_World_Explorer/README.md

 - Add additional tests
 - New features such as favoriting/bookmarking items, quizzes, trivia related to the wizarding world
 - Voice features to teach user how to pronounce spells
+- FAQ page for users
+- Possibly a welcome screen instead of navigating directly to the houses page

 ## Developer notes